vyctorbh/shipyard-deploy/readme.md

+# NOTE: the agent is no longer used in Shipyard v2.
+This repository is left here for legacy purposes.

 # Shipyard Deploy
 This will deploy a componentized Shipyard stack on your Docker host.
 It will pull, launch, and link the various services together so you have an entire